-This approach does not make sense in the IBM-PCcompatible personal computer market as the platform has barely evolved since its introduction in the way components interact (POST procedure, x86 processors and high speed busses).
+This approach does not make sense in the IBM-PCcompatible personal computer market as the platform has barely evolved since its introduction in the way that components interact (POST procedure, x86 processors and high speed busses).
 This renders the development of drivers executed on the CPU cheaper than having a dedicated processor for the driver's operations.
-However, in the System-On-Chip (SoC) world where manufacturers buy IPs (intellectual property blocks) and assemble them in a single-chip system, the dedicated-processor approach makes a lot of sense as there are no single processor ISA and operating system (OS) that the IP manufacturer can depend on.
+However, in the System-On-Chip (SoC) world where manufacturers buy IPs (intellectual property blocks) and assemble them in a single-chip system, the dedicated-processor approach makes a lot of sense as there is no single processor ISA and operating system (OS) that the IP manufacturer can depend on.
 In this context, the slimmer the necessary driver for the processor and operating system, the wider the processor and OS choice for the SoC manufacturer.

-This is the approach that have chosen Broadcom for his Videocore technology which is fully controllable by a clearly-documented Remote Procedure Calls (RPC) interface.
-This allowed the Raspberry Pi foundation to provide a binary-driver-free Linux-based OS on their products [31].
-However, the Open Source driver only uses this RPC interface is thus not a real driver as it is just some glue code.
-This led the graphics maintainer of Linux to refuse including this driver in Linux as the code running in Videocore is still proprietary and bugs there are unfixable by the community [32].
+This is the approach that Broadcom chose for its Videocore technology which is fully controllable by a clearly-documented Remote Procedure Calls (RPC) interface.
+This allowed the Raspberry Pi foundation to provide a binary-driver-free Linux-based OS on their products [34].
+However, the Open Source driver only uses this RPC interface and is thus not a real driver as it is just some glue code.
+This led the graphics maintainer of Linux to refuse including this driver in Linux as the code running in Videocore is still proprietary and bugs there are unfixable by the community [35].

-Broadcom's Videocore is a good example of both the advantage and the drawbacks of autonomic systems.
+Broadcom's Videocore is a good example of both the advantages and the drawbacks of autonomic systems.
 Adding support for it required very limited work by the Raspberry Pi foundation but it also means the real driver is now a black box running on another processor which cannot be traced, debugged, or modified easily.
-From a research perspective, it also means it will become harder to study the hardware and propose improvements to the software.
+From an open source operating system point of view, it also means that it will become much harder to study the hardware and propose new drivers.
 In the case of NVIDIA, this situation could happen if PDAEMON's code was not readable and writable by the host system.